DigitalCaesar/CleanArchitectureSample/README.md

 5. Test each project for unexpected dependencies

 ### Domain Driven Design Refactoring

+Refactoring starts with a working anemic model to demonstrate steps to change to a more DDD approach.
+The idea is that you start with a quick and dirty anemic model and then refactor the system with DDD techniques to improve the system.

 Steps
 1. Create constructors in entities for exepected values